 8. Take advantage of opportunities.

 You’d be amazed how many college events are free for students to attend.
 Go see a play, a music recital, or an art show.
-This lets you find out more about the culture on your college campus besides just what is in your classes.
+This lets you discover more about the culture on your college campus besides just what you experience in your classes.
 Look for adventures off campus, too, many of which offer student discounts.

 9. Take time for yourself.